project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

 controller and obtain configuration from it.
 The actions required before establishing full communication are described below.

+<a name="bluetooth-le-advertising"></a>

 ### Bluetooth LE Advertising

 In this example, to commission the device onto a Matter network, it must be discoverable over Bluetooth LE.
 For security reasons, you must start Bluetooth LE advertising manually after powering up the device by pressing Button SW2.

+<a name="bluetooth-le-rendezvous"></a>

 ### Bluetooth LE Rendezvous

 In this example, the commissioning procedure (called rendezvous) is done over Bluetooth LE between a Matter device and the Matter controller, where the controller has the commissioner role.

 To start the rendezvous, the controller must get the commissioning information from the Matter device.
 The data payload is encoded within a QR code, or printed to the UART console.

 ### Thread Provisioning

+<a name="device-ui"></a>

 ## Device UI